Brabham BT23C car-by-car histories

 Driven by: Juan Manuel Bordeu, Piers Courage, Jacky Ickx, Franco Bernabei, Alistair Walker and Walter Kinnear.
 First race: Buenos Aires, 1 Dec 1968.
 Total of 31 recorded races.

 New to Jorge Cupeiro to be used in the F2 Argentine Temporada in December 1968.
 Sold to Xavier Perrot (Zürich, Switzerland) for 1969 and raced in the Swiss championship and in selected F2 races as a Squadra Tartaruga entry.
 To Kurt Buess (Gelterkinden) for 1970 and raced in hillclimbs in Switerland and France.
 Note that this is not the car bearing the identity 'BT23C/17' that was imported into New Zealand by Baron Robertson in 1970.
 Buess was last seen racing this car at Neubiberg 25 Oct 1970.
 Subsequent history unknown but quite possibly the "BT23C" raced by Heinz Schulthess (Corcelles) at the Gurnigel hill climb in Switzerland in September 1971.
 Schulthess kept the car for some time, eventually selling it to an unknown Swiss owner.
 It was acquired by Hans Peter in 2018, and started restoration.

 Driven by: Jorge Cupeiro, Xavier Perrot and Kurt Buess.
 First race: Buenos Aires, 1 Dec 1968.
 Total of 26 recorded races.

-One more BT23C was built up in New Zealand in 1970.
+Two more cars were built up in Australia and New Zealand in the early 1970s.